 And emotions aren’t bad.
 Since Christianity is about knowing God, not just about Him – although that is supremely important – but knowing Him intimately, like a spouse or a parent, emotions will be involved.
 How many times have you seen a normally stoic man cry at his wedding as the bride comes down the isle?
 Anything with love will be emotional.
 With Christ, emotions will be involved.
 In fact, if emotions aren’t involved, if we think we are supposed be Vulcans in our approach to Him, I would be equally concerned, if not more so.

 But to say that most churches, or most parents, teach why it’s actually true that Christ, in His love, “for the joy set before Him endured the cross” (Hebrews 12:2), would be a lie.
 We just don’t.
 I never did.
 Did you?
 Did your youth pastors or parents prepare you for the intellectual challenges to Christianity?
+Did they teach you how to contextualize how to share your faith in a post-postmodern context?
+Did they do the research and answer the questions you and your non-Christian friends have, or just answer the questions they had?

 “But I don’t need apologetics for my faith.”